nikist97/Python-DataStructures/README.md

 queue.size() # returns the number of elements in the queue,
 # elements with the same priority are NOT counted as one element, but as ordinary elements
 len(queue) # same as queue.size()
-queue.is_empty() # returns True if there are no elements in the queue and False otherwise

 str(queue) # returns a string of the dictionary linking priorities with elements in the queue
 # keep in mind that if there is a priority linked to more than one element, the string representation will return